barkermn01/PGP-php-CodeGolf/README.md

 # PGP-php-CodeGolf
 PHP Golf Processor

-Lets make php a little more code golf freindly
+Lets make php a little more code golf freindly - it's not like PHP has consitent naming rules anyway :)

 #Usage